ericcornelissen/eslint-plugin-top/docs/rules/no-top-level-variables.md

 const hello = {world: '!'};
 ```

+Additionally, all others expression types that aren't allowed by default nor
+listed here can be allowed.

 #### `kind`

 This option allows you to allow the use of any combination of `const`, `let`,